kohya-ss/sd-scripts/README.md

 ### Recent Updates

 Sep 4, 2024:
 - T5XXL LoRA is supported in LoRA training.
 Remove `--network_train_unet_only` and add `train_t5xxl=True` to `--network_args`.
 CLIP-L is also trained at the same time (T5XXL only cannot be trained).
 The trained model can be used with ComfyUI.
+See [Key Features for FLUX.1 LoRA training](#key-features-for-flux1-lora-training) for details.
 - In LoRA training, when `--fp8_base` is specified, you can specify `t5xxl_fp8_e4m3fn.safetensors` as the T5XXL weights.
 However, it is recommended to use fp16 weights for caching.
 - Fixed an issue where the training CLIP-L LoRA was not used in sample image generation during LoRA training.